 They unabashedly throw questions at grown-ups every time they encounter something that piques their curiosity.
 “Why is the sky blue?”
 “Why do we need to sleep” “Where do unicorns live?”

 With kids, the questioning never seems to end.

-We too were once like that but, over time, our urge to ask questions slowly faded away.
+We too were once like that but, over time, our urge to asking the right questions slowly faded away.
 Our attention became redirected towards finding answers to challenges and predicaments that we encountered in life.
-Our schools, workplaces and society conditioned us to become logically-driven and solution-oriented.
+Our schools, workplaces and society conditioned us to become solution-oriented.

 In fact, most of the major historical discoveries occurred because of fearless individuals who were driven and enthused by their questions.
 The Wright brothers asked, “What if we could fly?”
 Copernicus wondered, “Is Earth really the center of the universe?”
 Isaac Newton thought, “I wonder what caused this apple to fall down?”
 Edison pondered, “Are there other ways to light up our homes besides candles?”